 Once shown to help, cow’s milk should be reintroduced to prove it is the causal agent.
 Once the diagnosis is confirmed, the infant should remain on the elimination diet for at least five months or until one year of age, when cow’s milk can be reintroduced, usually at home.

-An emergency management plan should be provided for the family’s reference or for nursery/school.
+An emergency management plan should be provided for the family’s reference or for the nursery/school.
 Antihistamines and adrenaline autoinjectors could be used to manage IgE-mediated reactions.
 Autoinjectors are indicated for patients who meet the criteria of the European Academy of Allergy and Clinical Immunology’s Management of Anaphylaxis guideline.

 Selected references